 It is important to note that as an incident grows in complexity and size, Incident Commanders should move into the full Operational Planning Cycle.
 Using the ICS-201 only for managing an incident should be constrained to those incidents that are small in nature and/or can be resolved within a couple of operational periods.

 Looking to further develop your team?
-EMSI offers training, consulting, and exercises for individual ICS positions, Incident Management Teams (IMT), and leadership.
+EMSI offers training, preparedness, and exercises for individual ICS positions, Incident Management Teams (IMT), and leadership.
 Contact us today to find out how we can help your organization with its preparedness efforts.